axisgroup/evaluation-toolkit/README.md

 In fact, testing is one of the fundamental pillars of the User-Centered Design Sprint process at Axis which is based on:

 - Empathy
 - Creativity
 - Testing

 Using these fundamentals we are able to iteratively deliver applications that are "Useful, Usable and Delightful" at every stage.

 ![Cupcake Analogy](./Assets/images/cupcake_mvp.png)

+Testing allows us to step back and backup assumptions made along the way with empirical evidence.
+All in all, it helps us-
+Mitigate the risk of major redesign later in the process(small changes are bound to happen) Increase likelihood of User adoption